 — Garrett Carr (@garrett_carr) June 19, 2018

-In order to develop this map I went looking for a dataset of the border crossing point, I found one on from Ordnance Survey Ireland on data.gov.ie but to my surprise it only contained 38 crossings but what was more surprising was that the majority of the crossings locations were incorrect, some off by up to a 1/2 a kilometer !
+In order to develop this map I went looking for a dataset of the border crossing point.
+I found one from Ordnance Survey Ireland on data.gov.ie but to my surprise it only contained 38 crossings.
+More surprisingly, the majority of the crossings locations were incorrect, some off by up to a 1/2 a kilometer !

 Once I had these points it was easy to make a map which would display Street View Imagery for the crossing location.

 OSM vs OSI